 Calcium Carbonate This is the least absorbable forms of calcium on the market.
 A very small percentage is actually absorbed.

-Ferrous Fumarate This form of iron is incredibly constipating.
+Ferrous Fumarate This form of iron often causes constipation.

 Pregelatinized Corn Starch This is used as a binder to hold all of the ingredients together.
 It most likely a genetically modified corn which presents a number of problems for sensitive people.(1)

-BHT Butylated hydroxyanisole has been shown to be toxic to the liver, thyroid, kidney, lungs, and affecting blood coagulation.(2) BHT can act as a tumour promoter.(3)
+BHT Butylated hydroxyanisole has been shown to be toxic to the liver, thyroid, kidney, and lungs, and can affect blood coagulation.(2) BHT can act as a tumour promoter.(3)

 FD&C Yellow No. 6 Aluminum Lake Why is there food colouring in a health supplement?

 Hydrogenated Palm Oil Hydrogenating any oil turns the oil rancid and makes it into a strong free radical.
 Free radicals promote cancer and heart disease.

 Nickelous Sulfate and Tin I have never come across any nutrition book discussing a nickel or tin deficiency.
 Have you?
 We most likely don’t need to supplement it.